frankcollins3/dunk-zone/proposal.md

 `5` Create (3-5) User Stories for the base user experience - ( [Reference](https://revelry.co/resources/development/user-stories-that-dont-suck/) )

+Here is my rough draft of user stories that I spend 15 mins writing out

 `6` Resource's Restful Routing table ( [Readme](https://romebell.gitbook.io/sei-412/node-express/00readme-1/01intro-to-express/00readme#restful-routing) )

 `7` Find API and test to see if you can get data ( *be able to print data in the console using Axios, Node-Fetch, and/or Postman* )